SqlHash/sqlhash-mssql/README.md

-# mssql-hash-tree
+# sqlsizer-mssql-hash-tree
-General-purpose hash trees support for Microsoft SQL Server databases (in development)
+A general-purpose hash trees support for Microsoft SQL Server databases (in development)